WordPress/create-block-theme/README.md

 # Create Block Theme
 A WordPress plugin to create block themes.

-This tool can be used in 4 different ways:
+This tool can be used in six ways:

 ### 1.Export
 Export the activated theme including the user changes.